 When former soccer star Marco van Basten was appointed the new coach of the Dutch national soccer team, coach Co Adriaanse foreshadowed: "A good racehorse is not necessarily a good equestrian".
-If I may use this soccer analogy: a good singer is not necessarily a good teacher!
-But I would like to add that having stage experience should absolutely not be underestimated.
-In fact, I see it as a big advantage.
-You know what is expected of you as a singer and as a professional: "You know what it takes to deliver the job".
-I discovered this "professional pragmatism" in the time I studied in America and it has greatly influenced my professional attitude.
+If I may use this soccer analogy for our singing world: a good singer is not necessarily a good teacher!
+But I would like to nuance it by adding that having stage experience is a great bonus for a teacher.
+You know what is expected of you as a singer and as a professional, you know what it takes to deliver the job.
+I discovered this "professional pragmatism” especially in the time that I studied in America and it has greatly influenced my professional attitude.
 Craftsmanship and professionalism are key to a successful career.
-It goes without saying that having vocal talent is essential.
-The biggest challenge for a student however is to convert this vocal talent into artistic craftsmanship and professionalism, whereby a good and healthy technique plays an essential and crucial role.
+It goes without saying that having vocal talent is essential, without talent nothing goes.
+In the end the biggest challenge for a student is how to convert this vocal talent into artistic craftsmanship and committed professionalism, whereby a good and healthy technique plays an essential and crucial role.
 These are the basic conditions that can and should be worked on.
-Once established, the beauty and uniqueness of the voice, as well as the inspiration and creativity of a singer, will determine to what extent a career could develop.
+Once established, the beauty and uniqueness of the voice, as well as the inspiration and creativity of a singer, will determine to what extent a career can develop.

 Studio Fritz was named after two men who played an important role in my (vocal) life.
 Firstly, my father Frits Reijans.
 He was a very good amateur singer (bass-baritone) and performed often as soloist with male choirs in the southern part of the Netherlands.
 Countless times he sang Bach-Gounod’s Ave Maria at church weddings in our village.
 On Saturday afternoons around three o’clock he would leave our supermarket in his blue butcher’s apron and walk down the street towards the village church.
 Using the side entrance of the church he would climb the steps up to the organ and sing Ave Maria.
 When he was finished, he quietly left, walked back to the supermarket and took his place again behind the counter.
 The fact that the Maastreechter Staar (a famous amateur choir of the Netherlands) asked my father to join was proof that he was a very talented singer.
-In the fifties the journey from our little village Koningsbosch to Maastricht took two hours to get there and two hours back.
+But in the fifties the journey from our little village Koningsbosch to Maastricht took two hours to get there and two hours back.
 First by bike to Sittard and then by train to Maastricht.
 That was nearly impossible for an ordinary hobby.
-It would just be local fame for my father.
-It was very different for the other Fritz.
-The German tenor Fritz Wunderlich is considered one of the greatest tenors of all time.
-His radiant voice, musicality and technical perfection rightfully launched him into stardom.
-For me, he defines "tenor singing", the German-Italian bel canto, if you will.
-In his short career he recorded extensively and all of those recordings remain an unrelenting source of inspiration regarding tone, style, diction, phrasing and expression.
-What a tragedy that he died when he was only 36 years old.
-Every time I listen to him, I am overcome with an overwhelming feeling of admiration and emotion.
+So as a result it would just be local fame for my father.
+My father was a very quiet and introverted man and he was perfectly content with singing in the church for newlyweds, just making people happy with beautiful music.